-The CAC 40 consists of France’s 40 biggest equities in terms of their liquidity and market capitalisation, and forms the most used benchmark for the Parisian market.
+The CAC 40 consists of France’s 40 biggest equities in terms of their liquidity and market capitalisation, and forms the most-used benchmark for the Parisian market.
 Every quarter, these equities are reviewed by an independent body that is permitted to remove or add components, although no single component can make up more than 15% of the value of the total index.
-Some of the CAC 40 Index’s most recognisable components include:
+Some of the CAC 40 Index’s most recognisable companies include the following:

 - Sanofi – a France-based diversified and global healthcare company that runs 55 projects within its clinical development portfolio

-- Total SA – an international gas and oil company based in France and with operations across over 130 countries
+- Total SA – an international gas and oil company based in France, with operations across over 130 countries

-- BNP Paribas – a France based banking group which has a focus on investment, retail and corporate worldwide banking operations
+- BNP Paribas – a France-based banking group that has a focus on investment, retail and corporate worldwide banking operations

-- Societe Generale – a banking group based within France and with operations across 85 countries
+- Société Générale – a banking group based within France with operations across 85 countries

-- ArcelorMittal – a global producer of steel with a base in France that produces shipments of around 85 million tons and total production of about 90.6 million tons
+- ArcelorMittal – a global producer of steel with a base in France that produces shipments of around 85 million tons, and has a total production of about 90.6 million tons

 A wide selection of industries are found on the CAC 40 index, representing a large part of the French economy.
-Those industries which are most widely found on the index comprise airlines, hotels, telecommunications, chemicals, steel, industrial materials, insurance, banking, construction, electronic equipment, computer software, aerospace and defence, supermarkets, medical instruments and supplies, electric utilities, gas and oil, beverages and food, building materials, personal products, publishing, tyres, apparel, retail, automakers, pharmaceuticals, semiconductors, real estate, media, water and entertainment.
+Those industries that are most widely found on the index include airlines, hotels, telecommunications, chemicals, steel, industrial materials, insurance, banking, construction, electronic equipment, computer software, aerospace and defence, supermarkets, medical instruments and supplies, electric utilities, gas and oil, beverages and food, building materials, personal products, publishing, tyres, apparel, retail, automakers, pharmaceuticals, semiconductors, real estate, media, water, and entertainment.

 A Short History of the CAC 40 Index

-Originally, the term CAC was an acronym for “Compagnie des Agents de Change”, which was the name given to the body which initially operated the Paris Stock Exchange.
-Agents de Change have been stock trading in France since around the 16th century, and during the Napoleonic government, a Compagne de Agents de Change was established in the year 1801 to coincide with the establishment of the Paris Stock Exchange, with 71 official brokers being designated to perform all trading activities.
-In 1988, the Stock Market Reform Act was passed which dissolved the Compagnie des Agents de Change and the Societe des Bourses Francaises was incorporated in its place as a limited company.
+Originally, the term CAC was an acronym for “Compagnie des Agents de Change”, which was the name given to the body that initially operated the Paris Stock Exchange.
+Agents de Change have been stock-trading in France since around the 16th century, and during the Napoleonic government, a Compagnie des Agents de Change was established in the year 1801 to coincide with the establishment of the Paris Stock Exchange, with 71 official brokers being designated to perform all trading activities.
+In 1988, the Stock Market Reform Act was passed, which dissolved the Compagnie des Agents de Change, and the Société des Bourses Françaises was incorporated in its place as a limited company.
 The term CAC remained, with the CAC 40 index being launched officially on June 15th 1988.
-Originally it had a base value set at 1,000 which referred to its position on December 31st 1987.
-When it was launched in France, it happened to coincide with the establishment of electronic trading, and thus the acronym CAC became associated with “Cotation Assistee en Continue” (which translates as Continuous Assisted Quotation), which was an early form of automation system.
-The CAC 40 index, in common with many other world stock markets, reached its all time high in the dot.com boom of September 2000 at 6922.33 points, and its record low (893.82 points) was reached in January 1988.
-The index changed its weighting system in December 2003 from a system that was entirely dependent on total market capitalisation into a system that had a free float market cap, to fall into line with the other leading indices.
+Originally it had a base value set at 1,000, which referred to its position on December 31st 1987.
+When it was launched in France, it happened to coincide with the establishment of electronic trading, and thus the acronym CAC became associated with “Cotation Assistée en Continu” (which translates as Continuous Assisted Quotation), which was an early form of automation system.
+The CAC 40 index, in common with many other world stock markets, reached its all-time high in the dot com boom of September 2000 at 6922.33 points, and its record low (893.82 points) was reached in January 1988.
+The index changed its weighting system in December 2003 from a system that was entirely dependent on total market capitalisation into a system that had a free-floating market cap, to fall into line with the other leading indices.

 Listing Companies on the CAC 40 Index

-The companies that make up the CAC 40 index are chosen and overseen by Le Conseil Scientifique, a steering committee with members taken from the Autorite des Marches Financiers (AMF), the French market regulator, as well as representatives from the French Treasury Department, France’s Central Bank and leading economists and academics.
-In order to appear on the CAC 40 index, a stock must meet certain criteria that has been set regarding trading volume and market capitalisation on the Euronext Paris Exchange.
+The companies that make up the CAC 40 index are chosen and overseen by le Conseil Scientifique, a steering committee with members taken from the Autorité des Marchés Financiers (AMF), the French market regulator, as well as representatives from the French Treasury Department, France’s Central Bank, and leading economists and academics.
+In order to appear on the CAC 40 index, a stock must meet certain criteria that have been set regarding trading volume and market capitalisation on the Euronext Paris Exchange.
 Its issuers must also have maintained significant assets or have a primary headquarters located in France.
 The nationality of the issuer has no bearing on whether or not a company can be listed on the index.
 The measurement of market capitalisation is based upon the free float of the issuer’s shares, with a minimum required of 15%.
-Because the CAC 40 is a market capitalisation based index, it is different from many of the other well known global indices like the Nikkei 225 or the Dow Jones Industrial Average, all of which are indices that are price weighted.
+Because the CAC 40 is a market capitalisation-based index, it is different from many of the other well-known global indices like the Nikkei 225 or the Dow Jones Industrial Average, all of which are indices that are price-weighted.